-- You and your child will be listened to and believed. - Staff will ensure that you are involved in the process of supporting your child in dealing with the bullying. - Staff will do their best to address any concerns you may have.
+- You and your child will be listened to, believed and treated fairly. - Staff will ensure that you are involved in the process of supporting your child in dealing with the bullying. - Staff will do their best to address any concerns you may have.